mxkopy/vae/README.md

 AudioIterator(;directory="data/audio/", sample_size=2^16, batches=1, shuffle=false, shuffle_dir=false) -> Array{T, 4}
 ```

-The VideoIterator is buggy/slow due to the idiosyncracies of decoding video.
+The VideoIterator is buggy/slow due to the madness of decoding video.
+Did you know that associating a timestamp to a frame is not a solved problem?
+And here I was, thinking that video is just a bunch of images at different time-steps.
+The naivete.

 ---